hannahdesmond/mastery-curriculum/chapter5/README.md

 Because classes are different objects to instances, they have different interfaces.

-> Remember that in Ruby, we mostly define what an object is by what messages it responds to: that is, what its interface is.
+> Remember that in Ruby, we mostly define what an object is by what messages it responds to, that is, what its interface is.

 For example, `String` defines `new` on its interface.
 When called, `String.new` produces a new instance of `String`.
 String instances, however, do not define `new` on their interfaces, because they're not classes – and so they're not responsible for creating new instances.